-With personnel expense making up more than half of the total operating expense of most hospitals and health systems, understanding how many FTEs your organization actually needs to run efficiently is a priority.
+With personnel expense making up more than half of the total operating cost of most hospitals and health systems, it essential to understand how many FTEs your organization truly needs to run efficiently.
 A Full-Time Equivalent, or FTE, is the sum of all worked or paid hours divided by the total hours in a pay period.
-For most organizations, that’s 80 hours per pay or 2080 hours per year.
+For most organizations, that’s 80 hours per pay period or 2080 hours per year.

 With the stay-at-home orders beginning to be lifted and life starting to normalize once again, there are many things healthcare leaders need to be cognizant of as the industry enters the recovery phase of this pandemic.
 Hospital and health system executives need to take stock of what has occurred, identify the impacts, both financially and operationally, and take the necessary steps NOW to prepare for what comes next.
 Here are a couple of key elements to consider: What waivers and operating flexibilities has your organization taken advantage of over recent months?
 Though it remains unclear if/when any of the regulatory changes made to create access and ease the delivery of care during this time will expire, plans must be developed to account for all scenarios.

 At ALTIUS, the safety, health, and well-being of our clients is our number one priority.
 As we continue to navigate through these uncharted times and the impact of COVID-19 on day-to-day operations, we want you to know that our team is here to support you.
 Please read our statement below (click to enlarge).